henley-regatta/pwrdash/README.md

 ## Client Application
 The Client is `dashloader.py` a micropython script running on the Pico.
 This is attached to a WaveShare 4.2 inch (400x300 4-greyscale) ePaper display.
 I've done other projects using this combination, see in particular [henley-regatta/pico_calendar_display](https://github.com/henley-regatta/pico_calendar_display).
 A key feature of this combo is _limited memory_ on the Pico which means building an in-memory screenbuffer is out of the question (too big).
 So this client program is used to retrieve over HTTP a zLib compressed bytestream of the dashboard image constructed by a server.
 It just loops through sleeping, waking up, connecting to WiFi, retrieving the URL and then squirting it to the WaveShare library for display.

+Note that the client applications depends on a _customised_ version of `WavePaper42.py` being present in the root of the Pico's filesystem (see the `pico_calendar_display` project for more details).
+Assuming you've initialised micropython on the device, copying that library, the config file `dashloadcfg.json` and a copy of `dashloader.py` onto the Pico then renaming `dashloader.py` as `main.py` will be enough to get the client app running there...

 ### Client configuration
 The client is configured with a JSON file put into the root of the Pico's miniscule filesystem. `dashloadcfg.json` is fairly simple: